Board Of Directors

 Lori Tauber Marcus

 Previously, Lori was the SVP, Chief Marketing Officer of The Children’s Place Retail Stores.
 Prior to that, she spent 24 years with PepsiCo in marketing positions of increasing responsibility, culminating in her appointment as Senior Vice President, Marketing Activation for PepsiCo Beverages, North America.
-Her previous PepsiCo experience included responsibility for global strategic initiatives, product innovation, and strategy in their beverage, food service and entertainment divisions.
+Her previous PepsiCo experience included responsibility for global strategic initiatives, product innovation, customer marketing, brand marketing, and strategy in their beverage and food service divisions.
 She earned her BS degree in Marketing from the Wharton School of Business at the University of Pennsylvania.
 Ms. Marcus currently serves on the CMO advisory board for VentureBeat and is a board advisor to Carrington Farms.

 Mr. McDougall is Partner at PricewaterhouseCoopers Health Sciences Practice, where he provides services to academic medical centers, bioscience companies, pharmaceutical companies, research universities, colleges, health systems, and other research organizations.
 His practice provides a broad range of research business and compliance services, including strategic and business planning, financial analysis, research compliance, clinical research operations improvement, and information systems implementation services.
 In addition, his practice provides support services to the entire research continuum, from grant-funded basic science research, to translational research and clinical trials, including a dedicated group focusing on Clinical Research Consulting services.